Print

 Scale

-• 10 oz. baby portobello mushrooms, sliced (about 2 cups of sliced mushrooms)
+• 10 ounces baby portobello mushrooms, sliced (about 2 cups)

 • 2 egg yolks